Non Hodgkin's Lymphoma

-Non-hodgkin's lymphoma treatment depends very much on the individual patient.
+Non-Hodgkin's lymphoma treatment depends very much on the individual patient.
 There is a vast array of choices of tried and true treatments, and novel new therapies.
 And the list grows every year.
+Our treatment library gives you the best way to view them all.

 Of course having so many treatment choices can make this just that much more confusing for the patient who is trying to figure out what is the best choice to make.
 Perhaps the most important point to remember is that in most cases there are several equally effective treatments that can be used, and it is up to the patient and their doctor to choose the one they are both most comfortable with.
 A second opinion is highly likely to yield different suggestions, but don't let that scare you.
 It is quite common.